Press RELEASE: Rise Gold seeks to side-step requirements for mining use permit

 Gold mining is a hazardous and toxic business.
 If the mine is approved, critical compliance monitoring tasks like water discharge quality will be self-reported, which is one of many reasons why its important to understand the company behind the project.

-CEO Ben Mossman's last venture before joining Rise Gold, Banks Island Gold, Ltd owned the Yellow Giant Mine in British Columbia, Canada which polluted tribal waters, went bankrupt, and left Canadians with a mess to clean up.
+There's also a history of violations related to recent CEO Ben Mossman's last venture before joining Rise Gold.
+He was the CEO and Mine Manager of Banks Island Gold, Ltd, which owned the Yellow Giant Mine in British Columbia, Canada.
+The venture polluted tribal waters, went bankrupt, and left Canadians with a mess to clean up.

-Ben Mossman and another Banks Island executive, had legal charges filed against them personally.
-They were initially acquitted of the charges, but that decision was overturned and Canadian courts retried the case.
-On July 7, 2023, Mossman was found guilty on 13 counts related to environmental spills.
+Mossman had legal charges filed against him in Canadian court.
+On July 7, 2023, he was found guilty on 13 counts related to environmental spills.

 HELP US EDUCATE OTHERS